tls-md/tls-md/TLS/Concepts/COURT.md

 PUBLIC-BUILDING in which the RULER ACTS:conducts GOVERNMENT.
 See also LAWCOURT.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current dominant word for the royal court with its courtyard as a building complex is tíng 廷 / 庭, although the same word can also be used to refer to the courtyard as opposed to the main court building, i.e. the yard in front of the táng 堂.
-According to ZHENGZITONG, tíng 廷 / 庭 were originally unroofed, later they were covered with a roof.
+1. The current dominant word for the royal court with its courtyard as a building complex is tíng [[廷]] / [[庭]], although the same word can also be used to refer to the courtyard as opposed to the main court building, i.e. the yard in front of the táng [[堂]].
+According to ZHENGZITONG, tíng [[廷]] / [[庭]] were originally unroofed, later they were covered with a roof.
 See also COURTYARD.
-2. Cháo 朝 refers to the court as the venue of court asemblies rather than as the building as such.
+2. Cháo [[朝]] refers to the court as the venue of court asemblies rather than as the building as such.
 See also TEMPLE
-3. Táng 堂 is sometimes used to refer specifically to the (typically elevated) main hall at court, but the word is more common as the general term for "main hall".
-It seems that táng 堂 served mainly ceremonial and since the Warring States also political purposes.
-From Han times táng 堂 in its original meaning was replaced by diàn 殿.
+3. Táng [[堂]] is sometimes used to refer specifically to the (typically elevated) main hall at court, but the word is more common as the general term for "main hall".
+It seems that táng [[堂]] served mainly ceremonial and since the Warring States also political purposes.
+From Han times táng [[堂]] in its original meaning was replaced by diàn [[殿]].
-4. Diàn 殿 is a Han time bureaucratic term for a large and high hall, often used for audiences, in the palace or in the temple.
-In this meaning the word came to use in the late Warring States, and in Han times replaced term táng 堂.
+4. Diàn [[殿]] is a Han time bureaucratic term for a large and high hall, often used for audiences, in the palace or in the temple.
+In this meaning the word came to use in the late Warring States, and in Han times replaced term táng [[堂]].
 ##
 HUANG JINGUI 2006
 ARCHITECTURE 3.